Posted on

 Here’s why…

 That means people may want to share content just by its headline or intro content.
 And each social share can bring in more website traffic and can add more subscribers to your email list.
-Creating a spiraling, snowball effect!
+Creating the perfect snowball effect!

 Does your prospect know about your social presence?

 There’s hardly anything more reassuring than a strong social proof.
-Bigger the volume of your social proof, the better.
-Suppose, I already have 2K+ Facebook followers, 1K+ Instagram followers, and 500+
+The larger the volume of your social proof, the better.

-However, there’s no point in having these many followers if I don’t leverage my social proof.
-So what I can do is add these numbers in the opt-in form itself.
-If I find out that 500+ people have already subscribed to a mailing list, I will think, “Wow, if so many people have subscribed, I must give it a shot too.
+However, there’s no point in having a high number of followers if we don’t leverage our social proof.
+So what we can do is add these numbers in the opt-in form itself.
+If we find out that 500+ people have already subscribed to a mailing list, we might think, “Wow, if so many people have subscribed, we must give it a shot too.
 This person’s content surely has something!”

 Michael Hyatt’s podcast is a great example of applying this strategy.
 You can find the total numbers of subscribers mentioned in the top right corner of his opt-in form.
-When I visited his website, I saw that over 500K people have already subscribed to his emails.
-I thought, “It must really be worth it” and I went on to hit the Subscribe button.
+When we visited his website, we saw that over 500K people have already subscribed to his emails.
+That’s when it occurred to us – “It must really be worth it” and we went ahead to hit the subscribe button.

 Are you offering a referral bonus yet?

 Referrals can quickly grow your email list.
-I mean if my BFF tells me “Hey, subscribe to that email list, there’s some great content on offer”, will I not listen to her?
+If one of my best friends tells me “Hey, subscribe to that email list, there’s some great content on offer”, we’ll surely listen to them!
 The common human psychology is to listen to the suggestions coming from our dear ones.

 The most common way to earn referrals is by making your email subscribers happy with regular and awesome content.
 If they’re happy with what you’re giving them, they’ll naturally reciprocate and refer their friends and family.
 Also, there’s nothing wrong with asking!
 You can just ask your subscribers to refer their friends to join your free email list.

 But, you know what?
-I promised to include some not-so-obvious steps for email list building.
+We promised to include some not-so-obvious steps for email list building.
 So, here’s what you can do instead of simply asking for referrals.

 You can add a referral bonus offer that your email subscribers simply can not refuse!
 It can be a discount, a store credit, early access to a new program, entry to an exclusive community… whatever may work for you and your audience.